 OMAR WARAICH

-From 2007-16, he covered Pakistan and other parts of South Asia for TIME Magazine and The Independent.
-He has written on politics, the rise in terrorist attacks, Islamist insurgencies, military offensives, Pakistan-U.S. relations, the blasphemy laws, religious minorities, culture, and press freedom.
-He covered many other events in Pakistan, including the lawyers' movement, the 2007 state of emergency, the assassination of Benazir Bhutto, the 2008 & 2013 elections, the 2010 floods, and the death of Osama bin Laden.
+Omar began his career as a journalist, covering Pakistan and other parts of South Asia for TIME Magazine and The Independent.
+He has written on the war on terror, democratic transitions, military offensives, international relations, the persecution of religious minorities, culture, and human rights.
+His reporting covered major events in Pakistan, including terrorist attacks, the lawyers' movement, the 2007 state of emergency, the assassination of Benazir Bhutto, the fall of Gen. Musharraf's dictatorship and the restoration of democracy, the 2008 and 2013 elections, the epic 2010 floods, and the death of Osama bin Laden.

 Twitter: @OmarWaraich